 (Offered as POSC 403 [IL, SC] and ASLC 403 [C]. ) After three decades of unprecedented economic growth, China is facing a new phase of development in which social policy issues such as healthcare, social security, and environmental degradation are taking center stage in the national dialogue.
 This course will provide students with the substantive knowledge and analytical tools to critically examine these issues, evaluate current policies, and propose feasible alternatives within the Chinese context.
 The semester begins with an overview of state-society relations in contemporary China, including the processes of policy design and implementation.
 The Chinese government emphasizes an experimentalist approach to policymaking, resulting in an important role for research, think tanks, and policy evaluation tools in the development of policy.
 Then, the course will examine the major social policy areas in China: health, education, poverty alleviation, social security, and environmental policy.
 Throughout the semester, students will also learn the tools of policy analysis, which they will employ in an independent research project on a policy problem in China.
 This course will enable students to think about social policy design and implementation in the context of the challenges inherent to a non-democratic, developing country with pervasive corruption and weak legal institutions.
 Thus, this course would be of interest to students seeking to study Chinese politics at an advanced level or those who plan to pursue a career in social policy and development more broadly.

 Previous experience or coursework related to China strongly preferred.
 Previous coursework in the social sciences will be an asset.
 Limited to 20 students.
 Fall semester.
-Professor Ratigan.2019-20: Not offered
+Professor Ratigan.2020-21: Not offered

 [PT] The Florentine Niccolò Machiavelli (1469-1527) can be credited with proclaiming that political reflection should be concerned with the way things actually are rather than with what they should be or the way we would wish them to be.
 In his comedies, Mandragola and Clizia, and in his most famous work, The Prince, Machiavelli investigated the question of identity in light of the propensity of people to judge by appearances rather than essences.
 With a contiguity between the divine and the earthly no longer presupposed, Machiavelli made the radical proposal that perhaps appearances were all that mattered in political life, and he did not flinch at the consequences of such a proposal.
 At the same time, in his Discourses, Machiavelli proposed an understanding of the foundations of citizenship in “civic virtue” that seemed to demand something more than appearances.
 The antagonism, if that is what it is, between these two imperatives largely defines the conflict that is modernity in political thought and that, in particular, troubles recent democratic political demands for political transparency.
 This seminar will explore the theme of appearance and transparency in politics through a reading of Machiavelli’s major works and selected secondary sources.
 Students will be required to complete response essays on each week’s readings and a seminar paper upon the seminar’s conclusion.

 Requisite: Previous course in political theory or permission of the instructor.
 Limited to 18 students.
 Spring semester.
-Five College Visiting Professor Xenos.2019-20: Not offered
+Five College Visiting Professor Xenos.2020-21: Not offered

 [SC] This course will explore the role of work in the context of American politics and society.
 We will study how work has been understood in political and social theory by considering the scholarship of John Locke, Karl Marx, Max Weber, Judith Shklar, Pierre Bourdieu, Zygmunt Bauman, Luc Boltanski, and others.
 We will also consider ethnographic studies that explore how workers experience their lives inside organizations and how workplaces transform in response to changing legal regulations.
 These theoretical and empirical explorations will provide a foundation for reflections about how work structures opportunities in democratic societies and how re-imagining work might unleash human potential.
 The course will ground these questions about the role of work in the context of American politics and society.
 At the broadest level we will ask: Do citizens in a liberal society have a right to engage in meaningful work and earn a living wage?
 What is the changing nature of work in a neoliberal society?
 What are the goals of the state in regards to the production of a future workforce?
 What are the impacts of employment discrimination, occupational segregation, and wage disparity based on race or gender?
 Students will engage in collaborative research projects with the professor.
 The research projects will reformulate the questions encountered in the course in the context of our local communities and employment at the college or other local businesses or government agencies.
 For example, projects might investigate unionization at private colleges, the expansion of professionalized grievance procedures, or specialized employment for persons with disabilities.
 This course satisfies the advanced seminar requirement for the Department of Political Science.

 Requisite: An Introductory course in political science or its equivalent.
 Limited to 15 students.
 Spring semester.
-Professor Bumiller.2019-20: Offered in Spring 2020
+Professor Bumiller.2020-21: Offered in Fall 2020

 [SC] “Globalization” can mean many things.
 To some, it means equal integration of individual societies into worldwide political, economic and cultural processes.
 To others it means accentuated uneven economic development, accompanied by cultural imperialism, which merely exaggerates the political dependence of “peripheral” on “core” societies.
 For still others, globalization is shorthand for the social and cultural changes that follow when societies become linked with and, in an escalating way, dependent upon the world capitalist market.
 The idea that underlies these multiple meanings of globalization is the radical intensification of worldwide social relations and the lifting of social activities out of local and national conditions.
 The course will examine the major theoretical discourses raised by this idea, such as (1) the effect of globalizing material production on the formation of post-liberal democracy, (2) the nexus between globalizing cultural production and the politics of cosmopolitanism and “otherness,” (3) the impact of globalizing communication technologies and mass consumerism on the formation of transnational “gated class communities,” and (4) the relationship between the globalization of transnational class conflicts/interests/identities and transnational governance.
 We will also explore the connection between “late global capitalism” and liberal arts education in legitimizing the current global class dynamics.
 This course fulfills the requirement of an advanced seminar in Political Science.